-Course Length: Studied over two years

-Examination Board: Pearson Edexcel

 Course Leader: Miss K Edwards (edwards@queenelizabeths.derbyshire.sch.uk)

 Why study Geography?
 Geography is an all-embracing subject.
 Geographers have a unique view because they combine skills and attitudes drawn from other disciplines.
 Geography is the natural bridge between the arts and the sciences and can add an extra dimension to university and employment applications.
 As Geographers we are concerned with looking at many of the important issues facing the world today and we also develop a wide range of skills: but what can it do for your career?
 Law, Commerce, Business, Medicine, Education, Sport and Leisure, Marine Biology, Environmental based work; these are just a few of the routes of our past students.
 A recent survey of employers in the North of England showed that after Maths and English, Geography is rated as one of the most useful subjects.
 They know that Geography helps young people to be aware of the world around them, to communicate with others and to offer fair and practical solutions to difficult issues and problems.
 Places and people are amazing.
 Geography is the key to understanding what makes them so!